lmullen/jsr/_source/issues/vol16/remilard.markdown

 frail idea.

-And yet, my crisis of clarity refused to resolve itself...until I stumbled upon a book review in the Journal of the American Academy of Religion.
-"Here is a very rare bird indeed," [Ira Chernus said][] of Richard Hughes's Myths Americans Live By, "a new book on U.S. civil religion, written by a credentialed scholar in the academic study of religion.
+And yet, my crisis of clarity refused to resolve itself...until I stumbled upon a book review in the *Journal of the American Academy of Religion*.
+"Here is a very rare bird indeed," [Ira Chernus said][] of Richard Hughes's *Myths Americans Live By*, "a new book on U.S. civil religion, written by a credentialed scholar in the academic study of religion.
 People still write about U.S. civil religion.
 But the academic study of religion largely abandoned this subject years ago, and with